Whatever you are writing, you are in e-publishing

 The thought of digital publishing immediately brings ebooks to mind.

-While it is quick and easy to use Kindle Direct Publishing (KDP), Apple iBooks Author or aggregators to publish a digital book, the competition is fierce.
+It is quick and easy to use Kindle Direct Publishing (KDP), Apple iBooks Author or aggregators to publish a digital book, but the competition is fierce.

 Ebook and book publishing on Kindle by independent authors is exploding.
-On average, a new title is published every five minutes.
+On average, a new title is published every minute or two.